Coronavirus – FAQs on staffing decisions when reopening workplaces

 What if the employee says that they cannot come to work, citing serious and imminent danger?

-All employees have a statutory right not to be subjected to any detriment or dismissed for refusing to come to work in circumstances where the employee has a reasonable belief that they are in “serious and imminent danger”.
-For the purposes of this statutory protection, the issue is whether the employee reasonably and genuinely believes they are in serious and imminent danger.
+All employees have a statutory right not to be subjected to any detriment or dismissed for refusing to come to work in circumstances where the employee has a reasonable belief that they or others are in “serious and imminent danger”.
+For the purposes of this statutory protection, the issue is whether the employee reasonably and genuinely believes they or others are in serious and imminent danger.
 It’s not relevant that you disagree about the danger – the question is whether the employee’s perspective is reasonable.
 This can include danger caused by the behaviour of work colleagues.

 In situations where this protection applies, the employee would be entitled to stay at home on full pay for as long as they are refusing to return to the workplace because of serious and imminent danger.
 At least, that is the implication, since “detriment” would ordinarily cover loss of pay.
 There may be scope for arguing that a failure to pay an employee whose work was not performed is not always a detriment, but these arguments are untested.